What is OpenSearch?

 OpenSearch Use Cases

-Online retailers can use OpenSearch to power their product search engines, delivering relevant results and a superior shopping experience to customers.
+Online retailers use OpenSearch to power product search engines, delivering relevant results and a better shopping experience.

-Large organizations can create powerful internal search engines to facilitate document and knowledge retrieval within their databases.
+Large organizations build internal search engines on OpenSearch to enable fast document and knowledge retrieval across their databases.

-Using OpenSearch as a vector database allows you to combine traditional search, analytics, and vector search in a single solution.
-OpenSearch's vector database capabilities have the potential to accelerate the development of AI by serving as a knowledge repository.
-It can be used for various purposes, including semantic and multimodal search.
+OpenSearch doubles as a vector database, letting you combine traditional search, analytics, and vector search in a single system.
+Its vector capabilities can accelerate AI development by serving as a knowledge repository for semantic search, multimodal search, and similar applications.

 Analytics and Machine Learning

-OpenSearch Dashboards – the visualization and analytics platform that is part of the OpenSearch project – can be used in various analytics solutions, including events analytics, trace analytics, and machine learning, which uses methods like anomaly detection and data clustering.
+OpenSearch Dashboards -- the visualization and analytics platform bundled with the project -- supports event analytics, trace analytics, and machine learning features like anomaly detection and data clustering.

 Observability

-OpenSearch Dashboards allows you to construct observability applications, schedule, export, and distribute reports, and monitor and analyze system logs and events in real time, ensuring the health and security of IT systems.
+OpenSearch Dashboards lets you build observability applications, schedule and distribute reports, and monitor system logs and events in real time to ensure IT health and security.

 Security